andreheringer/andreheringer/README.md

 ### Languages of choice
-Rust - Python - Clojure
+Rust - Python - Elixir

 <!--
 **andreheringer/andreheringer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.